garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Binning.md

 			- Outliers may dominate presentation
 			- Skewed data is not handled well
 2. Equal-depth (frequency) partitioning
-	- Divides the range into N intervals, each containing approximately same number of s
+	- Divides the range into N intervals, each containing approximately same number of samples
+	- Good data scaling
+	- Managing categorical attributes can be tricky